-Check if you can still apply to the EU Settlement Scheme, including further examples of what counts as reasonable grounds for not applying by the deadline.
+Check who can still apply to the EU Settlement Scheme, including examples of what may count as reasonable grounds for the delay in applying.

 If you have not yet applied to the EU Settlement Scheme

 Your rights in the UK are not protected unless you have applied to the EU Settlement Scheme and received a certificate of application.

 This means you cannot: